Terms & Conditions

 5. QUALITY LIABILITIES AND INDEMNITIES

-5.2 The Buyer may apply to the Company for an extended warranty guarantee in respect of the Goods for a period of up to 25 years, subject to the satisfaction of pre-conditions to such application and acceptance by the Company.
-For further details in respect of the extended warranty application please contact your area sales manager.
+5.2.
+In the event the Goods purchased by the Buyer are part of the Company’s K Systems range, the Buyer may apply to the Company for an extended warranty guarantee in respect of such Goods for a period of up to 25 years, subject to the satisfaction of pre-conditions to such application and acceptance by the Company.
+For further details in respect of the extended warranty please contact your area sales manager.

 the Company shall, at its option, repair or replace the defective Goods, or refund the price of the defective Goods.
 In the event that no liability attaches to the Company in respect of the Goods, the Buyer shall discharge those costs arising from any test carried out to such part or parts of the Goods together with the costs of return to the Buyer, such cost to be certified by the Company.